gnebehay/SCM/README.md

+#SCM: Tracking via Sparsity-based Collaborative Model

+SCM is part of the [Visual Object Tracking Repository](https://github.com/gnebehay/VOTR), which aims at providing a central repository for state-of-the-art tracking algorithms that are freely available.
+The source code for this tracker was obtained from its [project site](http://faculty.ucmerced.edu/mhyang/project/cvpr12_scm.htm) and extended by a challenge mode.
+The following description was copied literally from the original author.

+#Readme

 This code is a MATLAB implementation of the tracking algorithm described in CVPR 2012 paper
         "Robust Object Tracking via Sparsity-based Collaborative Model" by Wei Zhong, Huchuan Lu and Ming-Hsuan Yang.